Permitting

 In order to protect the village atmosphere and character of the town, prevent public nuisances, and promote health and safety, the Town requires permits for various activities you may want to do on your property.

-The Town has three different permit processes.
-Depending on what you would like to do on your property you may need one, two, or all three of these permits.
-The three different kind of permits are:
+The Town has various different permit processes.
+Before making an application, review the permit application checklists.
+Depending on what you would like to do on your property, you may need one, two, or all three of these permits.
+Different permits include:

 Design / Development Review